Three-Legged Deer Caught in Christmas Lights Gets Help From Human Heroes

-Officials from the Oregon Department of Fish and Wildlife emerged as holiday heroes after helping an unusual deer that faced a Grinch-level experience.
+Officials from the Oregon Department of Fish and Wildlife have emerged as holiday heroes after helping an unusual deer facing a Grinch-level experience.

 The buck lives in Dallas, Oregon, and has been nicknamed Tripod because it has only three legs.
 Recently, it needed help from wildlife officials after getting a string of Christmas lights tangled in its antlers.
 "ODFW darted it and removed the lights," the agency tweeted this week.